Professional Development Research Institute (PDRI)

 - Making instructional adjustments to meet student needs

 Through partnership, the PDRI embraces a range of evidence-based practices as the focus of the APLM.
 To note, a key source of evidence-based practices for the APLM is the Strategic Instruction Model (SIMTM).
 Additionally, the PDRI organizes and shares systemic implementation tools for facilitators of professional learning to assist classroom and school-wide use of evidence-based practices in diverse settings.
+Find out more about the APLM Online Tools.

 Sample Research Questions